-During the North region Stakeholder Advisory Team meeting conducted in March 2016, team members reviewed summaries of assessment findings, the prioritization criteria, the mission, vision, and values, and poll results.
+During the South region Stakeholder Advisory Team meeting conducted in March 2016, team members reviewed summaries of assessment findings, the prioritization criteria, the mission, vision, and values, and poll results.
 The meeting began with individual reflection, with each participant writing a list of the top five issues for the Collaborative to address.
-Following individual reflection, representatives from hospitals, health departments and community stakeholders worked together in small groups to discuss their individual lists of five priorities.
+Following individual reflection, representatives from hospitals, health departments, and community stakeholders worked together in small groups to discuss their individual lists of five priorities.
 IPHI instructed the small groups to work toward consensus on the top two to three issues that the collaborative should address collectively for meaningful impact.
 The small groups then reported back, and IPHI facilitated a full group discussion and consensus building process to hone in on the top five priorities for the region.

-Priority issues identified in the North region at the March 2016 stakeholder meetings were:
+Priority issues identified in the South region at the March 2016 stakeholder meetings were:

-- Social and structural determinants of health - With an emphasis on economic inequities, educational inequities, and structural racism - Healthy environment - o Including built environment and transportation and related health issues - Mental health and substance use - Chronic disease prevention - With a focus on health equity, prevention, and the connections between chronic disease and built environment and social determinants of health - Access to care and community resources - Including addressing barriers to access for low income households, improving health literacy, improving cultural and linguistic competence, and supporting linkages between health care and community based organizations for prevention - Budget and financing at state and local levels
+- Social and structural determinants of health - With an emphasis on economic inequities, educational inequities, and structural racism - Healthy environment - Including built environment and transportation, environmental contamination, and related health issues - Mental health and substance use - With an emphasis on the connections between mental health and issues related to trauma, community safety, and violence prevention - Chronic disease prevention - With a focus on health equity, prevention, and the connections between chronic disease and built environment and social determinants of health - Access to care and community resources - Including addressing barriers to access for low income households, improving health literacy, improving cultural and linguistic competence, and supporting linkages between healthcare and community-based organizations for prevention

-Following the North region prioritization meeting, the Health Impact Collaborative Steering Committee met and reviewed the top issues that emerged in all three regions (summarized in Figure 6.2.).
+Following the South region prioritization meeting, the Health Impact Collaborative Steering Committee met and reviewed the top issues that emerged in all three regions (summarized in Figure 6.2).